Geometric G-functions and Atypicality: Introduction

 To apply this fact to produce $K$-algebraic relations on the values of $h_{1}, \hdots, h_{m}$ at a special point we now consider the situation where $X_{s}$ admits a non-trivial algebra $E$ of algebraic self-correspondences.
 First, we observe the following, which is almost immediate from the construction of $\hat{\gamma}^{*}_{s}$:

 \begin{prop} Let $v$ be the place of $K$ at which the functional $\hat{\gamma}^{*}_{s}$ is defined, and $G_{K_{v}} = \textrm{Gal}(\overline{K_{v}}/K_{v})$ the associated local Galois group.
-Then $G_{K_{v}}$ acts on $\hat{\gamma}^{*}_{s}$ through the character $\chi_{\textrm{cycl}}^{-w}$, where $\chi_{\textrm{cycl}} : G_{K_{v}} \to \mathbb{Z}^{*}_{p}$ is the usual cyclotomic character. \end{prop}
+Then $G_{K_{v}}$ acts on $\hat{\gamma}^{*}_{s}$ through the character $\chi_{\textrm{cycl}}^{w}$, where $\chi_{\textrm{cycl}} : G_{K_{v}} \to \mathbb{Z}^{*}_{p}$ is the usual cyclotomic character. \end{prop}

 The point is that the only choice not invariant under the Galois action made in the construction of $\hat{\gamma}^{*}_{s}$ is our choice of a non-trivial compatible system of $p$-power roots of unity corresponding to a $p$-adic ``loop'' inside the torus $\Delta^{\circ}$, and if we ``integrate'' around $w$ such loops then $G_{K}$ acts on the ``integrals'' through the $w$'th power of $\chi_{\textrm{cycl}}$.
-(There is also a choice of splitting of the \'etale cohomology of $\Delta^{\circ}$, but all such choices lead to the same functional on the cohomology of $X_{s}$.)
 We observe that this simple fact is already enough to produce non-trivial algebraic relations on the de Rham coordinates of $\hat{\gamma}^{*}_{s}$ in the presence of an $L$-algebraic correspondence $\tau : X_{s} \dashrightarrow X_{s}$.
 Indeed, the cohomology class $[\tau]$ in both de Rham and \'etale cohomology is fixed by a finite index subgroup of $G_{K_{v}}$, hence the functionals

-all lie in a subspace of the dual of $H^{w}(X_{s,\textrm{p\'et}}, \hat{\mathbb{Z}}_{p}(w))$ on which a finite index subgroup of $G_{K}$ acts by $\chi_{\textrm{cycl}}^{-w}$.
+all lie in a subspace of functionals on $H^{w}(X_{s, \overline{K_{v}}, \textrm{p\'et}}, \hat{\mathbb{Z}}_{p}(w))$ on which a finite index subgroup of $G_{K}$ acts by $\chi_{\textrm{cycl}}^{w}$.
 If one expresses the functionals in (\ref{pullbackseq}) in a fixed $L$-algebraic de Rham basis, then the coordinates of each element of the sequence (\ref{pullbackseq}) are $L$-linear combinations of the coordinates of $\hat{\gamma}^{*}_{s}$.
-The Hodge-Tate comparison provides a simple way of bounding the dimension of the $\chi^{-w}_{\textrm{cycl}}$-character space in terms of the de Rham Hodge numbers, and hence one obtains an $L$-algebraic relation on the coordinates of $\hat{\gamma}^{*}_{s}$ simply by taking determinants of minors of matrices constructed from the vectors in the sequence (\ref{pullbackseq}).
+The Hodge-Tate comparison provides a simple way of bounding the dimension of the $\chi^{w}_{\textrm{cycl}}$-character space in terms of the de Rham Hodge numbers, and hence one may obtain an $L$-algebraic relation on the coordinates of $\hat{\gamma}^{*}_{s}$ simply by taking determinants of minors of matrices constructed from the vectors in the sequence (\ref{pullbackseq}).
 To make the relation $K$-algebraic one takes the product of this relation with all its Galois conjugates.
+(We will instead use a slightly more subtle idea to construct $K$-algebraic relations as products of linear relations, but the above gives the essential idea.)